tagion/tagion/src/bin-wave/README.md

 <a href="https://tagion.org"><img alt="tagion logo" src="https://github.com/tagion/resources/raw/master/branding/logomark.svg?sanitize=true" alt="tagion.org" height="60"></a>
 # Tagion tool v.x.x.x
-> Brief tools description.
 > The binary files starts the 'master-node.'
-The 'master node' connects to the network, runs the hachgraph, and synchronizes the data.
+The 'master node' connects to the network, runs the hashgraph, and synchronizes the data.
 It is a full-fledged network node that can be used for operations with tagions, balance checking, etc. <br>

 There are three modes to run the network: <br>
 [mode0](#mode0) <br>